 The FILMBA program focuses on demystifying the business and technological sides of film production and will cover a range of essential areas.

-This includes everything from funding models, contract negotiation and financial management to the possibilities of working with AI, production proposals, intellectual property law and distribution.
+This includes everything from funding models, contract negotiation and financial management to crafting the perfect pitch and production proposals and understanding intellectual property law and distribution.

-Representing a bridge between the classroom and the film industry, the program is designed to broaden opportunities for Indigenous-led film production companies to make an impact on the digital, creative and cultural sectors of Western Canada.
+Representing a bridge between the classroom and the film industry, the program is designed to broaden opportunities for Indigenous-led film production companies to make an impact on Canada's digital, creative and cultural sectors.

 Program overview